-Clare Liening joined Lambert in April 2014 as a senior associate, and specializes in education, nonprofit, health care services and public affairs.
+Clare Liening is a director at Lambert specializing in education, nonprofit, health care services and public affairs.
 Through her work at Lambert, Clare has supported the efforts of a variety of clients from schools and community service organizations to health care and financial services organizations.
 She has coordinated mass media announcements, secured on-site coverage of client activities and planned large-scale events.
 Her areas of expertise include media relations, writing, copy editing, event planning, and project management.

 Clare began her work at Lambert by supporting a wide variety of nonprofits and associations.
 One of her most significant accomplishments was assisting the Michigan Association of United Ways, which serves approximately 60 local United Ways throughout Michigan, in releasing a report on the state’s Asset Limited, Income Constrained, Employed (ALICE) population.
 The effort involved engaging and leveraging voices of the ALICE population, working in advance of the release with targeted media, and developing a statewide release of the report.
 The announcement resulted in widespread print, broadcast and online media coverage, including the Associated Press, the Huffington Post, Michigan Radio, MLive and others.